superstar1205/LoanSystem/README.md

 (Build by laravel)
 There are 3 kind user : Admin, user, customer
 Admin can manage users and user can mange customers.

-composer install
+# how to run
+- download from github on your local directory (https://github.com/Kind-ekaterina/LoanSystem.git)
+- `composer install`

-and then you have to install db
+- and then you have to install db

-and then

-php artisan serve
+- `php artisan serve`

 ![Screenshot_2](https://user-images.githubusercontent.com/86986628/130820536-68ec0c16-4c91-465d-be43-365816307c1e.jpg)
 ![Screenshot_3](https://user-images.githubusercontent.com/86986628/130820545-58672616-1663-418e-8af6-28f0c4da1c3c.jpg)